bhisaac/5eFP/5eFP-SRD.md

 **_Alchemist’s Fire._** This sticky, adhesive fluid ignites when exposed to air.
 As an action, you can throw this flask up to 20 feet, shattering it on impact.
 Make a ranged attack against a creature or object, treating the alchemist's fire as an improvised weapon.
 On a hit, the target takes 1d4 fire damage at the start of each of its turns.
 A creature can end this damage by using its action to make a DC 10 Dexterity check to extinguish the flames.

-**_Antitoxin._** A creature that drinks this vial of liquid gains advantage on saving throws against poison for 1 hour.
+**_Antitoxin._** A creature that drinks this vial of liquid gains advantage on ability checks against poison for 1 hour.
 It confers no benefit to undead or constructs.

 **_Arcane Focus._** An arcane focus is a special item—an orb, a crystal, a rod, a specially constructed staff, a wand-­like length of wood, or some similar item—designed to channel the power of arcane spells.
 A sorcerer, warlock, or wizard can use such an item as a spellcasting focus.